snowplow-archive/snowplow.github.com/_posts/2015-11-23-inaugural-snowplow-meetup-budapest-announced.md

 I'm also thrilled to announce that the entire Snowplow team will be heading to Budapest for the event.
 We're not sure which of us will be speaking, and on what - but if you're coming along, we'd love you to let us know what you'd like us to talk about :-).

+If you're a Snowplow users in the area and you'd like to speak at the event then let us know!
+We'd love to have a third speaker for this event, and start to line up prospective speakers for the next Snowplow Meetup Budapest.

 <!--more-->

 Budapest is a city with a growing reputation as a hub for companies specializing in technology and data.
 We'd love to meet as many different companies in the space as possible whilst we're out there - so do ping me on yali at snowplowanalytics dot com to setup a meeting whilst we're there.